 There are countless ways to participate in our offerings during the High Holidays.
 Whichever offerings you choose to experience, please join with the community in the Mandelbaum Atrium for cake and refreshments following both Rosh Hashanah daytime services and Ne’ilah at the close of Yom Kippur.

 During the High Holidays, please take a copy of this year’s Guide to Congregation Rodfei Zedek.
-This guide highlights the ways you and your family can be involved throughout the year, with program and class descriptions, opportunities for lay leadership, and a calendar of events.
-Call the office for more information and to sign up for our weekly electronic newsletter.
+This guide highlights the ways you and your family can stay connected throughout the year, with program and class descriptions, opportunities for lay leadership and committee participation, and a calendar of events.
+Call the office to sign up for our weekly electronic newsletters.
 Revisit our website at www.rodfei.org, and follow "Congregation Rodfei Zedek" on Facebook.

 Holiday Honors | Masorti Service | Our Prayer Book